Algonquin Commons

 Algonquin Commons is an outdoor shopping mall, or lifestyle center, located along Randall Road in Algonquin, Illinois, a northwest suburb of Chicago.
 The mall is located in Kane County, Illinois, just south of the McHenry County line.
 The center includes over 50 retailers and restaurants and 600,000 total square feet.
 The tenants in the center are varied, from discount clothiers, to specialty gift shops, to popular national fashion chains, to local independent shops, to big-box retailers and upscale restaurants.
 It was built in 2004.

 The Algonquin Commons provides Algonquin with 1,700 jobs and over $1 million in sales tax revenue.
 The Algonquin Commons was built by Jeffrey R. Anderson, the same developer who built the Geneva Commons, which is located in Geneva, Illinois.
 In early 2013, U.S. Bank filed to foreclose on Algonquin Commons after then-owner Inland Properties ceased payments.
 The property is now owned by McKinley.

 The Commons is also notable for its chic, upscale appearance, including outdoor lighting, lush landscaping, sidewalks and brick pavers to connect the various buildings in the center, outdoor music, individually designed storefronts, benches, and a number of special events held throughout the year, including public art displays, celebrity guest appearances, summer concerts, the Touch-a-Truck event, and horse-drawn carriage rides during the holidays.

-Stores and restaurants

-Algonquin Commons is anchored by DSW Shoe Warehouse, Dick's Sporting Goods, Discovery Clothing Company, Half Price Books, Nordstrom Rack, Old Navy, Ross Dress for Less, Trader Joe's, and Ulta.

-Additional retailers include Apricot Lane Boutique, American Eagle Outfitters, Ann Taylor Loft, Bath & Body Works, Carter's, Claire's, Express, Hallmark (Every Good Thing), Hollister Co., Jared the Galleria of Jewelry, Lane Bryant, Maurices, Pacific Sunwear, Taylor Stevens Salon & Spa, The Tile Shop, Tilly's, Torrid, UBreakiFix and Victoria's Secret.